Skip to content

 4) Lending Apps Can’t Automate Everything

 There are always surprises near COE, often too many for any FinTech apps to overcome.
-Until AI comes up with credible “mortgage-splaining” scenarios, MLOs’ jobs are quite secure in the future.
+Until AI comes up with credible “mortgage-splaining” scenarios, MLOs’ jobs are pretty secure in the future.

-The whiz kids of FinTech think they can take the human element out of the real estate transaction, but agents are not going anywhere – much to the surprise of the fintech world.
+The FinTech whizkids think they can eliminate the human element from real estate transactions, but neither agents nor MLOS are going anywhere—much to the surprise of the FinTech world.